zgosalvez/github-actions-report-lcov/README.md

         github-token: ${{ secrets.GITHUB_TOKEN }}
         working-directory: apps/my-first-app
 ```

-### Flutter Workflows

-This is used in my opinionated [GitHub Actions: Flutter Workflows](https://github.com/zgosalvez/github-actions-flutter-workflows) repository along with other actions for a complete end-to-end DevOps experience.

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)